 Learning English from a native teacher you can experience an English speaking country from home.

-I enjoy building confidence.
-I help students learn and use English.
+I enjoy building confidence, so, I help students learn and use English.
 Every lesson is fun, practical and focused on improving you and your English.
 After we talk, you will be comfortable talking to natives.

 My major was recreation management.
 I know how to coach someone to learn something new and have fun doing it.
 Learning English is like learning soccer, you need practice and someone to help explain it to you.
 Learning is more than just remembering something.